ibm-cloud-docs/discovery-data/connect.md

 ### Creating users for document level security
 {: #createusersdls}

-You must create users that match the users available on the source system that {{site.data.keyword.discoveryshort}} is connecting to so that they can query with document level security turned on.
+You must create users that match the users available on the source system that {{site.data.keyword.discoveryshort}} is connecting to so that they can query with document level security enabled.
 {: shortdesc}

-1. As an administrator, log in to {{site.data.keyword.discoveryshort}}.
+1. Log in to {{site.data.keyword.discoveryshort}} as an administrator.
-1. Create users who match the users available on your source or who are connected to the LDAP server used on your source system.
+1. Create users who match the users available on your source or who are connected to the LDAP server that your source system uses.
+If you create users for document level security, keep the following points in mind:

-   - To create users individually, see [Managing users](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.5.0/cpd/admin/users.html).
-For each user who you want to access query results, you need to add users, following the instructions in this link.
+   - Optional: For each user who you want to access query results, you must add users.
 The username must match the username that the source uses.
+This option is only for development and testing purposes.
+To create users individually, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html){: external}.
-   - To connect to an LDAP server that the source is using, see [Connecting to your LDAP server](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.5.0/cpd/admin/ldap.html).
+   - To connect to an LDAP server that the source is using, see [Connecting to your LDAP server](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/ldap.html){: external}.

 ### Associating users with an instance